Master of Social Work

 Built upon a commitment to helping identify and enhance the strengths of individuals, families and communities, the Master of Social Work program offers professional education with learning opportunities in the classroom and in the field for students who want to work to increase the quality of life for all people.

-Following generalist courses and field education, MSW students advance to one of two areas of social work specialization: (1) clinical practice or (2) macro practice.
+Following generalist courses and practicum, M.S.W. students advance to one of two areas of social work specialized practice: (1) clinical practice or (2) macro practice.
 The clinical practice specialization prepares students for social work with individuals, families, and groups in diverse therapeutic settings.
 The macro specialization prepares students for leadership positions in organizations and communities.
-Macro specialization courses include advanced content in the administration of programs and agencies, as well as community practice and advocacy.
+Macro specialized courses include advanced content in the administration of programs and agencies, as well as community practice and advocacy.

-The MSW program is offered in Lawrence, at the Edwards Campus in Overland Park, in other Kansas communities including Pittsburg and Salina, and online through Jayhawk Global.
+The M.S.W. program is offered in Lawrence, at the Edwards Campus in Overland Park, in other Kansas communities including Salina, and online through Jayhawk Global.